astreum/whitepaper/README.md

 A validator that misses all of their slots in an epoch will be refunded their stake.

-Slot selection determines the validator for the next block at any time:-
+Slot selection determines the validator for the next block at any time:

 - Get validator addresses with slot allocations in the nova account storage.
 - Check slot misses from the last block to the current time.
 - If no slot miss, the nearest address xor to the last block hash is selected.